 Author contributions.
-AO performed the simulation and the data analysis, and prepared a first version of the paper.
-All authors continuously discussed the results and contributed to the final manuscript.
+AO performed the simulation and the data analysis and prepared a first version of the paper.
+All authors continuously discussed the results and contributed to the final paper.

-750 Competing interests.
+Competing interests.
 The authors declare that they have no conflict of interest.

 Acknowledgements.
-AO and MB acknowledge funding by the Swiss National Science Foundation (Project 165941).
 The COSMO simulations were performed at the Swiss National Supercomputing Centre (CSCS), as part of the project sm08 (2017-2019).
-We appreciate the data from EUMETSAT for the visualization of the WCB cloud band and would like to thank Annette K. Miltenberger for her support with the COSMO online trajectory module.
-Finally, we greatly appreciate the constructive and detailed feedback by Florian Pantillon and Jeffrey Chagnon which helped to further improve the quality of this article.
+We appreciate the data from EU-METSAT for the visualization of the WCB cloud band and would like to thank Annette K. Miltenberger for her support with the COSMO online trajectory module.
+Finally, we greatly appreciate the constructive and detailed feedback by Florian Pantillon and Jeffrey Chagnon, which helped to further improve the quality of this article.